mry0tt4/flowgentic/README.md

 -  **Retrieval Augmented Generation**: Enable your agents to reason with your internal knowledge base.
 - **Human-In-The-Loop**: Enable human approval before tool calling.
 - **Open Source Models**: Use open-source LLM models such as llama, Gemma and Phi.
-- **Integrate Tribe with external application**: Use Tribe's public API endpoints to interact with your teams.
+- **IntegrateFlowgentic  with external application**: Use Flowgentic's public API endpoints to interact with your teams.
-- **Easy Deployment**: Deploy Tribe effortlessly using Docker.
+- **Easy Deployment**: Deploy Flowgentic effortlessly using Docker.
 - **Multi-Tenancy**: Manage and support multiple users and teams.

 ## How to get started